Studying conformally flat spacetimes with an elastic stress energy tensor using 1+3 formalism: Summary

 {\bf Acknowledgements}

-This research was partially supported by the Research Centre of Mathematics of the University of Minho through the FEDER Funds "Programa Operacional Factores de Competitividade COMPETE", and by the Portuguese Funds through FCT - "Fundação para a Ciência e Tecnologia" within the Project Est-C/MAT/UI0013/2011.
+This research was partially supported by the Research Centre of Mathematics of the University of Minho through the FEDER Funds "Programa Operacional Factores de Competitividade COMPETE", and by the Portuguese Funds through FCT - "Funda\c{c}\~{a}o para a Ci\^{e}ncia e Tecnologia" within the Project Est-C/MAT/UI0013/2011.
+IB also thanks CMAT for support through the FCT Project Est-OE/MAT/UI0013/2014.